Srish0218/DineVibe-Sentiment-Analysis/README.md

 ﻿# DineVibe Sentiment Analysis

+> Facing Some issues in deploying as transitioning to MySQL to enhance scalability.
+> Issues will be resolved soon in 2 3 days (as of 10 March 2024)

 > **Project Database Update:**
 >
 > This project is currently utilizing SQLite and performs optimally.
 For those interested in using MySQL with Workbench, kindly navigate to [EpicureGlow Sentiment Analysis](https://github.com/Srish0218/EpicureGlowSentiment).